- Basic Skills Law and Business Courses

 Accounting: Understanding & Analyzing

 Accounting is the primary language that businesses use to communicate their operations and results to investors, regulators, and other interested parties.
 Business lawyers routinely use accounting concepts in negotiations, contract drafting, and regulatory filings.
 This course provides essential training in basic accounting concepts.

 Businesses constantly confront the question of value — what is this factory, patent, or potential merger partner worth?
 Lawyers who understand the language and analytical techniques of finance can communicate much more effectively with their clients than those who don’t.
 This course, which is similar to the core finance courses taught in MBA programs, teaches students to understand and quantify the sources of value.

 After taking Accounting and Corporate Finance, students move on to the second step: the core business law courses, including Corporations, Bankruptcy and Secured Transactions, all taught in an innovative format that focuses on both the business and legal problems that businesses and their lawyers must solve.
 The most enduring way to learn a new skill is to put it immediately to use.
-These courses enable students to practice the skills they have learned while providing a business context for the study of business law.
+These courses enable students to practice the skills they have learned within a realistic business context.

 This is the core business law course, covering the basics of corporate organization and governance.
 The course explores the legal rules regulating the multiple relationships among corporate managers and directors, investors, employees, and other parties who interact with a business.
 Throughout, we consider the business context in which the legal issues arise.